katzgrau/notes/README.md

 # Notes

-This is an application that can be used for using easy-to-build websites for multiple users.
+This is an application that facilitates easy-to-build websites for multiple users.
 It was originally developed as a project at NJIT by Kenny Katzgrau.
 Progress continued while at Zinkk Inc of NJ.
 It then underwent a longstanding [ownership standoff](http://www.connectsj.com/daniel/WebID.JPG).
 It's all good though, it's now free for all.

 ## Contributors